-A special thanks to Amy Mazurek who thoroughly checked the solutions and answers of all problems in this edition and then prepared the solutions for the Instructor's and Solutions Manual.
+A special thanks to our colleagues who thoroughly checked the solutions and answers to all problems in this edition and then prepared the solutions for the accompanying Instructor's and Solutions Manual, Dr. Charles Birdsong and Sabrina Gough of California Polytechnic State University and Amy Mazurek.

-The authors thank the many companies that provided photographs for this edition.
+The authors thank the many companies and individuals that provided photographs for this edition.